indeedeng/starfish/README.md

 #### Next, Create a file named .env, copy the contents of the .env.template file into it, and add your values to the new file.
 - Paste the access token into GITHUB_TOKEN
 - TIMEZONE allows you to specify when your day begins and ends.
+This must be one of the following:
+    - An empty string `''` which means UTC (aka GMT)
+    - The word `'local'`, which also means the local time zone
-This must be a value from the [IANA Time Zone Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-TIt would normally be "local" or the time zone of the organization's main office, such as "America / Los_Angeles", or even "utc" for the system's local zone.
+    - a value from the [IANA Time Zone Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+If you use this option, it would normally be the time zone of the organization's main office, such as "America / Los_Angeles".

 Luxon shows some examples of possible entries, according to this table: